Wine History Timeline

 The first wine cooperative is founded in France.

-Wine production in Australia and New Zealand begins.
+Wine production in Australia and New Zealand begins in earnest.

 Baron Edmond de Rothschild begins investing in wineries in Palestine (modern-day Israel).